E-learning App

 Increasing continued engagement

-When completing an online course, the end can feel empty and leave users wondering, “What now?”
+When completing an online course, the end can feel empty and leave users wondering, “Now what?”

 This moment is an opportunity to guide them forward—encouraging them to share their achievement and discover new skills to learn.